Cynthia Corbett Gallery presents 'Ghosts and Flowers' by Miranda Boulton

 About Miranda Boulton b.
 1973, Cambridge, UK

-Miranda Boulton is a contemporary British painter who lives and works in London.
+Miranda Boulton is a contemporary British painter who works in London.
 She studied Art History at Sheffield Hallam University and at Turps Banana Art School in London.
-Her work has been shown internationally at Art Miami (Miami Basel Week) and Expo Chicago with Cynthia Corbett Gallery, in group shows including Royal Academy Summer Exhibition (2016 & 2019), ING Discerning Eye (2021), Young Masters Autumn Exhibition & Invitational at the Exhibitionist Hotel (2022-24), and ‘Staged by Nature’, Glyndebourne (2023).
+Her work has been shown internationally at Art Miami (Miami Basel Week) and Expo Chicago with Cynthia Corbett Gallery, group shows include Royal Academy Summer Exhibition (2016 & 2019), ING Discerning Eye (2019 & 2021), Young Masters Autumn Exhibition & Invitational at the Exhibitionist Hotel (2022-24), and ‘Staged Nature’, Glyndebourne (2023).
 In 2021 she won the Jacksons Painting Prize.
 “Ghost and Flowers” marks Boulton’s first London Solo exhibition.